isene/isene.github.io/_posts/2020-06-28-FreeResources.md

 spending time going over the same material again and again.
 The second reason is that I am not in this for the money.
 I am in this to see others succeed.
 And more people succeed when they can freely use everything I can give.
-I want to help chenge the world, not focus on "what's in it for me".
+I want to help change the world, not focus on "what's in it for me".

 Many have asked me how to become or be a better consultant, coach or mental trainer.
 My first answer is to be <i>interested</i> rather than
 <i>interesting</i>.
 Your focus should be to make others succeed rather than
 make money.
 You should make sure everything you do help your clients move from where thy are to where they want to be in the most effective way possible.
 Be interested in their success.
-Help tham in any way you can.
+Help them in any way you can.

 Putting out free stuff <i>to attract attention</i> means you have focus on what's in it for you.
 Your attention and interest is on you.
 Attention is on